cthit/mat/README.md

 ### Database migration

 Right now there's no migration script installed on mat.chalmers.it.
 You'll have to do it manually.
 Just don't forget to make a backup before starting.
 In the future, there should be SQL files for migration in `/database/migration`.

+### Environment variables

+The frontend have as of right now the gamma url hardcoded to https://gamma.chalmers.it.

+Environment variables for the backend:

+- DB_HOST, DB_PORT, DB_USER, DB_DATABASE, DB_PASSWORD: Connecting to a PostgreSQL database.
+- REDIS_HOST, REDIS_PORT: Connecting to a redis instance.
+- MAT_COOKIE_NAME, MAT_COOKIE_SECRET, MAT_COOKIE_AGE, MAT_COOKIE_DOMAIN: Cookie settings.
+See `session.js` for default settings.
+- MAT_PORT: Port that the backend will run on.
+Default is 8080.
+- MAT_GAMMA_AUTHORITY: The name of the gamma authority.
+Default is admin.